brendanzab/language-garden/lang-fractal-growth/README.md

 # Fractal Growth

-Experiments with using production systems to describe fractal growth.
+This project aims to experiment with using grammars and rewriting systems (for example [L-systems]) to describe fractal growth.

+I’ve long been curious about grammars and rewriting systems for procedural generation for a long time, but have found the resources related to L-systems and production systems a challenge for me to understand.
+This project is an attempt to express these ideas in a way that makes more sense to me.

 ```text
 $ fractal-growth generations --system=algae | head